macbuse/Apollonian/README.md

 ##Dependencies

-Needs Anaconda python on OS X.
+Needs Anaconda python on OS X but should work with any python 2.7* installation after modifying as per installation instructions.

 ##Notes